 There’s a lot to like about the Sony a6400.
 I’ve found it to be a solid all-around performer, and it’s in a small, compact package.
 In terms of the lineup, it fits quite squarely in the middle of the Alpha range.
 It has several features and upgrades that make it a useful step up from the entry-level a6000 while not having some of the higher-end features (and price to match) of the full-frame cameras like the a7 III or a7r III.

 The updates from the a6300 are generally incremental, but they’re all squarely steps in the right direction.
 The image quality is very good (or even better than that, if you consider the price point).
 The handling and the array of features are also very good.
-In fact, there’s really nothing that comes to mind that’s objectionable about this camera, and if you’re looking for a solid performer as either a small package for travel or everyday photography or as a backup camera for your main rig, the a6400 strikes me as well worth a look.
+In fact, even if the update feels somewhat uninspired, there’s also really nothing that comes to mind that’s objectionable about this camera, and if you’re looking for a solid performer as either a small package for travel or everyday photography or as a backup camera for your main rig, the a6400 is well worth a look.